Mileta Jakšić: Poetry

 Mileta Jakšić's first poems appeared in the literary review called Javor in 1891.
 In them we sense a strong influence of Vojislav Ilić with whom he shared a mutual friendship and literary sympathies with Pushkin and Vasily Zhukovsky.
 His own relationship to the Vojislavist movement, which is itself continuously recruiting new founding fathers (or grandfathers as in Vojislav Ilić's tracing of the movement to Pushkin) and claiming an almost meaninglessly wide circle of progeny.
 The most fundamental question raised by these poets is, to be sure, Nature itself.

 He followed — Vojislavism — of the time, though not the only one.
 Among the best known Serbian poets who looked up to Vojislav Ilić's genius, during that period were Milorad Mitrović (poet), Aleksa Šantić, Danica Marković, and for a short while even Jovan Dučić who soon went on to abandon "Vojislavism" and start his own movement with Milan Rakić.
 Mileta Jakšić has written a large number of poems, some of which have appeared in volume form.
 He was the first to part company with Vojislavism and his Pesme (Poems), published in Velika Kikinda in 1899 (in volume form), demonstrates an original poet in the making.
 He started as a follower of Vojislav Ilić, but soon freed himself from all the "influences", to find his own original tone.
 He's a rare and sincere poet of his period: he writes what he sees around him and what he feels within himself.

 Mileta Jakšić also wrote prose, his best work is "Mysteries".
-When poet Veljko Petrović (poet) started writing stories Mileta Jakšić withdrew, though his prose work was considered of high literary value.
+When poet Veljko Petrović started writing stories Mileta Jakšić withdrew, though his prose work was considered of high literary value.
 Both Veljko Petrović and Mileta Jakŝić are considered the best poets of old Vojvodina in their day.

 Any Serbian poet who is playing a high game — as poet and worshipper — in the presence of nature, must surely feel himself to be standing in the shadow of Vojislav Ilić and Pushkin, or in their light.
 According to critic Jovan Skerlić, Mileta Jakšić was able to acknowledge the romantic poets and the nature poets.
 "For he follows a path that was plowed before him by Jovan Subotić and Jovan Grčić-Milenko."